 The teddy bear: Is it cute and cuddly, or a “horrible monstrosity” that’ll destroy humanity?
 In 1907, many people feared the worst — that this new toy would ruin young girls’ developing maternal instincts, and lead us to a terrible fate.
 This is the story of how the teddy bear changed us all… and how we then changed the bear.

-Jason Feifer: This is Pessimist's Archive, a history show about why people resist new things.
+Jason Feifer: This is Build For Tomorrow.
 I'm Jason Feifer.

 We don't know a ton about Reverend Michael G. Esper, but we know that he was loved.
 He was a Michigan man born in a town called Springwell that no longer exists.
 And Father Esper built a local life for himself.
 In the year 1902, he was hired as the fourth ever pastor of a little church across the state called St. Joseph Parish, and the place was a bit of a fixer upper.
 He oversaw improvements on the edifice and rectory, he put up a school building and cleaned up the cemetery, he took out a $20,000 life insurance policy for himself so that if he died, the money would pay off the church's debts.
 Local news stories from the time talk about how beloved he was.